Yehdar/ChattyBetsy/README.md

 I WOULD LOVE TO ACKNOWLEDGE THIS INCREDIBLE PLAYLIST: https://www.youtube.com/playlist?list=PLKhlp2qtUcSZsGkxAdgnPcHioRr-4guZf by RoadsideCoder FOR INSPIRING AND MENTORING ME TO TAKE ON THIS BEHEMOTH OF A PROJECT.

-LIKE ALWAYS, I WOULD TO THANK ALL THESE STACK OVERFLOW FORUMS FOR HAVING MY BACK: https://stackoverflow.com/questions/62083771/curl-the-uri-prefix-is-not-recognized https://stackoverflow.com/questions/2710748/run-curl-commands-from-windows-console https://stackoverflow.com/questions/60795033/connect-econnrefused-in-postman
+LIKE ALWAYS, I WOULD TO THANK ALL THE FOLLOWING STACK OVERFLOW FORUMS FOR HAVING MY BACK: https://stackoverflow.com/questions/62083771/curl-the-uri-prefix-is-not-recognized https://stackoverflow.com/questions/2710748/run-curl-commands-from-windows-console https://stackoverflow.com/questions/60795033/connect-econnrefused-in-postman